jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-secret-cinema-sessions.md

 title: Secret Cinema @ The Junction
 date: 2018-04-13T04:26:38.407Z
 description: >-
-  Our chat with an artist whose name is synonymous with timeless music - Secret Cinema.
+  An artist whose name is synonymous with timeless music - Secret Cinema.
+Read on!
 featuredImage: /img/secret-cinema.jpg
 ---
 _As he prepares to take to the decks at The Junction tonight, we had a chat with Jeroen AKA [Secret Cinema](https://www.facebook.com/secretcinema.gem/) about Dutch nightlife, computer games and his 25+ years in the business..._